michellevit/Gr-Replica-Heroku/README.md

     - `git push origin main`
   - Run the following comand to migrate the database on Heroku:
     - `heroku run rails db:migrate --app your-app-name`
+  - Check if the tables are up on the server:
+    - Run:
+      - `heroku run rails console --app gr-replica`
+      - `ActiveRecord::Base.connection.tables`